 It’s more or less impossible to get a serious electric espresso machine at this price range.
 For that reason, I think you’ll find the best bang for the buck when it comes to non-electric machines if you really want to approach espresso as a potential hobby.

 There are also capsule machines based on Nespresso’s design.
 Even though they are technically not “authentic” espresso makers, they will usually provide a better user experience than a janky semi-automatic with a pressurized portafilter.

 A Nespresso capsule system has some distinct advantages:

-That being said, the capsule system is also a lot more expensive in the long run.
-The small pods at first seem like a good deal, but when you analyze the situation, they are far more expensive per cup.
+That being said, the capsule system is also more expensive in the long run.
+The small pods at first seem like a good deal since the machines are cheap and you don’t need a grinder.
+But when you calculate the numbers, they are far more expensive per cup.

 Also, capsules are bad for the environment, and in my opinion, they take away most of the fun in the brewing process.

 But for some people, they make sense.

 If you don’t want a new hobby but rather just some coffee, then I think you should consider whether they might be worth it for you.
 Espresso is something one has to do wholeheartedly.